Kalman Bayesian Neural Networks for Closed-form Online Learning: Experiments

 KBNN~1 is clearly faster than the other methods.
 The training time roughly grows linearly with the number of data instances.
 Thus, compared to SVI, which is designed for scaling well with large datasets \cite{Zhang2019}, KBNN has a runtime advantage on smaller datasets while this gap closes for larger datasets and more epochs of training.
-However, it is worth pointing out that as a method with online learning capabilities in contrast to SVI, MCMC and PBP, our method shows great single sample learning efficiency.
-Averaged over all datasets, the time needed to update from a single input takes $1.659 \pm 0.041$ ms, which is promising for real-time tasks.
+However, it is worth mentioning that as a method with online learning capabilities in contrast to SVI, MCMC and PBP, our method shows great single sample learning efficiency.
+If SVI or PBP learn for only one epoch, their performance significantly drops and is worse than KBNN~1, especially for the small datasets.
+Averaged over all datasets, the time of KBNN~1 to process a single input is $1.659 \pm 0.041$ ms, which is promising for real-time tasks.

-We also performed a series of experiments with either a different number of hidden neurons or different number of hidden layers to assess the scalability of the KBNN.
-For details please be referred to the appendix.
+We also performed a series of experiments with either a different number of hidden neurons or different number of hidden layers to assess the scalability of the KBNN. \arXiv{For details please be referred to the supplementary material.}